 It is sometimes hard to identify if a book is fiction or nonfiction, so here are a few things that you should remember to distinguish which is which.

-Fiction: These books are generally made from the author’s imagination.
+What Books are Fiction: These books are generally made from the author’s imagination.
 The plot, characters, and settings came from someone’s creative mind.
 Most often, these are books about mysteries, romance, fantasy, chick-lit, and crime thrillers.
 In addition, this is literature that has fabricated information.

-Nonfiction: Books and materials that belong to the nonfiction category are those that are based on facts.
+What Books are Non fiction: Books and materials that belong to the nonfiction category are those that are based on facts.
 These are books and literature that have events and characters that exist or may have existed in real life.
 Some nonfiction books are recipe books, health and fitness books, language books, science, religion, history, animal life stories, and biographies.

 Why Nonfiction Books are Good for Children